Tottenham seek cut-price £20m deal for Brentford goalkeeper David Raya - Paper Talk

 THE SUN

-Tottenham only want to pay £20m for Spanish international David Raya but Brentford value the goalkeeper at £40m.
+Tottenham only want to pay £20m for Spain international David Raya but Brentford value the goalkeeper at £40m.

-Ruben Neves is close to sealing a move to Barcelona but the Spanish champions' manager, Xavi, doesn't want the Wolves star.
+Ruben Neves is close to sealing a move to Barcelona but the Spanish champions' manager, Xavi, does not want the Wolves midfielder.

+Sergej Milinkovic-Savic appeared to wave goodbye to Lazio fans during his last appearance of the season.

 DAILY MAIL